 Buy it: Inzernet.com; Price: $97

-7. Best Weight-Lifting Belt for Women: Rogue 3" Ohio Belt
+7. Best for Women: Rogue 3" Ohio Belt

-Rogue is widely known as one of the best weight-lifting belt brands.
-And this belt, while good for both male and female lifters, is especially great for females with curvy waists or pronounced hips.
+Rogue is widely known as one of the best weightlifting belt brands.
+And this belt, while good for both people assigned male at birth and people assigned female at birth, is especially great for those with curvy waists or pronounced hips.

 That's because its 3-inch design (compared with typical 4-inch belts) secures more comfortable around the waist and is less likely to dig into the hips during squats and deadlifts.